"

 Examples of Key Performance Indicators

-Different types of KPIs focus on measuring progress and effectiveness in different areas related to marketing.
+Different types of KPIs focus on measuring progress and effectiveness in various marketing-related areas.
 In fact, hundreds of possible KPIs exist, so marketing managers should figure out which ones matter most for achieving their goals and focus attention accordingly.
-The section and table below lists a variety of KPIs that apply to different aspects of marketing communications and the marketing function generally.
+The section and table below list a variety of KPIs applicable to different aspects of marketing communications and the marketing function as a whole.

 Marketing-Related Business Objectives Sample KPIs